dylanaraps/pure-sh-bible/README.md

 This works by passing the output of the glob to the function and then counting the number of arguments.

+**CAVEAT:** When the glob does not match anything (empty directory or no matching files) it is not expanded and the function returns `1`.

 **Example Function:**

 ```sh